lechmazur/pact/README.md

 ![Mean Bid Offset](images/llm_bid_mean_by_round.png)

-This line plot tracks, round-by-round, how far each model’s offers sit above its private value (with buyer signs flipped).
+This line plot tracks, round-by-round, how far each model’s offers sit above its private value (offset = quote − valuation, with buyer bids treated as negative).
 It visualizes opening anchors, concession speeds, and late-game adjustments.

 ---